miku/rclone/backend/vault/README.md

 ### Listing files and folders as tree

-Similar to the linux [tree](https://en.wikipedia.org/wiki/Tree_(command)), rclone can render a tree as well.
+Similar to the linux [tree](https://en.wikipedia.org/wiki/Tree_(command)) command, rclone can render files and folder as a tree as well.
 Note that this only starts to render the output when all the relevant files have been inspected.
 Hence this command can take a while on large folders.

 Options: `-d`, `-s`, ...